okozmovskaya/acme-web-design/development-strategy.md

 > This site-block is displayed only on Home-page.
 It should reveal main types of services which company offers.
 These services must be understandable and remembered.

 Add 3 section with 3 type of services.
-Each section consist of logo-page, head and short paragraph.
+Each section consist of logo-img, head and short paragraph.

 ### CSS

 Use contrast font.
-Use colorful outline images for logo-page of services.
+Use colorful outline images as logo-img of services.

 ----